chevereto/v4-docs/application/configuration/multitenancy.md

-# Multi-Tenancy
+# Multitenancy

-Multi-tenancy is supported as of version 4.4.0.
+[Multitenancy](https://en.wikipedia.org/wiki/Multitenancy) is supported as of version 4.4.0.

 It allows hosting multiple isolated Chevereto instances (tenants) in a single installation.
 Each tenant has its own configuration, users, media, and settings, while sharing the same application codebase.
 This reduces maintenance and resource consumption.